onnx/onnx/docs/Operators-ml.md

 <dt><tt>T1</tt> : map(string, int64), map(int64, string), map(int64, float), map(int64, double), map(string, float), map(string, double)</dt>
 <dd>The input must be a map from strings or integers to either strings or a numeric type.
 The key and value types cannot be the same.</dd>
 <dt><tt>T2</tt> : tensor(int64), tensor(float), tensor(double), tensor(string)</dt>
-<dd>The output will be a tensor of the value type of the input map.</dd>
+<dd>The output will be a tensor of the value type of the input map.
+It's shape will be [1,C], where C is the length of the input dictionary.</dd>
 </dl>